 Vince McMahon – The Most Powerful Man in Wrestling

-Despite it all, Stone Cold Steve Austin, Chris Jericho, New Day, and Dean Ambrose (now Jon Moxley) have all said that Vince is a man who not only respects those who are aren’t afraid to approach him and get in his ear about things, he welcomes it.
+Despite it all, Stone Cold Steve Austin, Chris Jericho, the New Day, and Dean Ambrose (now Jon Moxley) have all said that Vince is a man who not only respects those who aren’t afraid to approach him and get in his ear about things, he welcomes it.

 “[Vince] is Granddaddy, and Hunter is Papa.
 I don’t really get to talk to [Vince] too often because I am, quite honestly, very scared of him.
 I am honestly very scared of him.
 When he walks by, I try to be cool.
 ‘Hello, how are you, sir?’

-“It’s mostly Papa Hunter who I talk to.
+“It’s mostly Papa Hunter [Triple H] who I talk to.
 I’ve known him since NXT.
 He helped me and has seen me since I was a nobody, so he’s my go-to guy if I ever need help or have questions.”

-In the time that has passed since her interview with Sam Roberts, it seems there was a pleasant turn of events: The Boss no longer being afraid of the boss!
+In the time that has passed since her interview with Sam Roberts, there was a turn of events: The Boss was no longer afraid of the boss!

 “You have this more comfortable feeling of, ‘Okay, you work for the boss, you work for the man, a legend, Vince McMahon, but hey, you’re the Legit Boss, so you better go through that door, tell him what you’d like to do and what you’d like to have.’

 “I’ve learned that it’s actually very easy to talk to him, and it’s so much better for me to talk to him than to talk to writers because you get the right answer, and you get the answer right away.

-“A lot of times, when it comes to whether we’re handed a promo that I’m not really feeling, or trying to figure out what the story—if we don’t know what we’re doing, it’s hard to perform.
+“A lot of times, when it comes to whether we’re handed a promo that I’m not really feeling or trying to figure out what the story—if we don’t know what we’re doing, it’s hard to perform.

-During his time with the company, he was a witness to a lot of happenings behind the scenes, and he had many fascinating stories to share about Vince, in particular, in his highly recommended interview with RF Video in 2014:
+During his time with the company, he was a witness to a lot of happenings behind the scenes, and he had many fascinating stories to share about Vince McMahon, in particular, in his interview with RF Video in 2014: